AP Explains: Election's Validity Intact Despite Trump Claims

 HOW MANY PEOPLE VOTED THIS YEAR?

 More than 150 million people voted in the presidential election.
-As of Tuesday morning, one week after the election, Biden had received almost 5 million more votes than Trump.
+As of Tuesday morning, one week after the election, President-elect Joe Biden had received almost 5 million more votes than Trump.

 Biden is projected to have 290 votes in the Electoral College to Trump’s 214, according to The Associated Press’ analysis of vote counts in all 50 states.
 The AP has not yet determined the winner in Alaska, Georgia or North Carolina.